maximilian-janisch/generative-models/readme.md

 ```
 from Base_classes.Data_processing.helpers import get_data_from_file

 # Imports data which was scaled using the scaler.
-The labels are not rescaled.
+The labels are not rescaled
 train_data_scaled, test_data_scaled, scaler = get_data_from_file(**config)
 ```